Get news and updates.

 General commercial

 From office spaces to warehouses, flooring is a critical component.
-Especially in warehousing and manufacturing, the trio of durability, low-maintenance, and comfort are paramount to a high-functioning operation.
+Especially in warehousing, manufacturing, and kitchens, the trio of durability, low-maintenance, and comfort are paramount to a high-functioning operation.
 Considering the size of such facilities, and it’s easy to understand why low-cost options like sheet vinyl and LVTs are typically sought after.
 In many applications, acoustic and insulation are also important, two other desirable aspects of modern resilient flooring.
+Commercial kitchen flooring, for example, demands surfaces that are not only easy to clean but also durable enough to withstand heavy foot traffic, spills, and temperature fluctuations

 Hospitality